seanpar203/conventioner/README.md

 # More Complex Examples
-This example shows interacting with a server that uses underscore conventions and allows you to focus on building while following proper naming conventions.
+This example shows interacting with a server that uses underscore conventions and allows you to focus on building while following proper naming conventions on both the server and the front end of the application.

 ```js
 state: {